- Made by John Boos & Co. in the USA

 - Optional 4”-High Backsplashes

-A Gorgeous Edge-Grain Walnut Butcher Block Countertop Can Totally Transform a Kitchen
+A Gorgeous Edge-Grain Walnut Butcher Block Counter or Island top Can Totally Transform a Kitchen

 American Black Walnut, treasured for its varied, rich colors, is the most valuable North American hardwood.
 The typical walnut edge-grain butcher block exhibits a vivid array of light colors – off-white, faint yellows and creams - as well as medium to dark browns.
 This fascinating natural mix of colors makes walnut the go-to hardwood for high-end luxury homes.

 Butcher blocks are assembled in a number of different construction styles.
 By far, edge-grain butcher blocks are the most popular.
 They are constructed by bonding together long strips of walnut wood of equal length.
 Each strip runs the full length of the countertop, so its only seams run parallel to one another.
 This provides a clean and consistent look, which most homeowners prefer.

 John Boos Walnut Island Tops and Countertops Come in a Wide Range of Thicknesses and Sizes

 Boos & Co. makes walnut edge-grain counters in many industry-standard sizes.
 So it’s likely you’ll find one that will fit your new-construction or kitchen remodel project.
 Standard widths range from 25 inches up to 48 inches.
 Within each width-class you’ll find an array of lengths available, all the way up to 145 inches.
 Plus, you can choose from four different thickness options: 1.5, 1.75, 2.25 and 3 inches.

 If Boos doesn’t make a standard-size walnut countertop in edge-grain style that suits your need, simply obtain an instant online price quote for the counter top of your choosing.

 Boos Walnut Counter/Island Tops Come with Either a Natural Oil or Varnique Finish